sdparsons/splithalf/README.md

       - potentially customisable methods, e.g. where the outcome is scored in formats similar to A - B / A + B

+## Comparison to other software

+*splithalf* is the only package to implement all of these tools, in particular reliability multiverse analyses.
+Some other `R` packages offer a bootstrapped approach to split-half reliability *multicon* (Sherman 2015), *psych* (Revelle 2019), and *splithalfr* (Pronk 2020)

 ## References

 <div id="refs" class="references">